PostHog/posthog.com/contents/handbook/people/hiring-process/index.md

 **Personal referral**

 If you know someone who would be a great addition to the team, please submit them as a personal referral.
 If they're successfully hired, you'll receive a $2,500 referral bonus!
-The bonus can be either paid to you directly, or towards a charity of your choice (and we will match the amount).
+The bonus can be either paid to you directly, or towards a charity of your choice - and we will match the amount!
 You can also split the amount between you and the charity.

-Someone you have a personal or professional relationship with to confidently say they align with our values and fit our requirements.
-Please make sure the candidate has given their consent before putting them forward!
+Please make sure the candidate has given their consent before putting them forward.

+We occasionally open up short term contracts, and you'll receive a $1,000 referral bonus if you recommend someone here to!
+The contract just needs to be on a full time basis and at least 3 months long.

+Unfortunately people who actively work on recruitment in the People & Ops team at PostHog are not eligible for referral bonuses, to mitigate the risk that they influence the process unfairly.
+If you would like to refer someone and are not sure if this applies to you, speak to Charles.

 **Social referral**